Zeioth/compiler.nvim/README.md

 * `cli → dart pub` is planned.
 Auto discovery of options defined by the user is planned.
 * `cli → go build` is planned.
 Auto discovery of options defined by the user is planned.
 * `cli → elixir` is planned.
 Auto discovery of options defined by the user is planned.
-* `cli→ zig` is planned.
+* `cli → zig` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → maven` is planned.
 Auto discovery of options defined by the user is planned.
 * Consider adding rake support.
 * Better Windows compatibility when not using WSL: The commands `rm -rf` and `mkdir -p` only exist on unix.
 To support Windows without WSL we should run the equivalent powershell command when Windows is detected.